-While seated, you never want to be reaching or leaning forward, because for every inch that the head comes forward, the spine feels as if it has an extra 10 pounds of weight to support and causing major strain for your muscles.
+While seated, you never want to be reaching or leaning forward, because for every inch that the head comes forward, the spine feels as if it has an extra ten pounds of weight to support which causes major strain for your entire back.

-Welcome to Terry Chiropractic Health Center in Boulder, CO!
-We are one of the few Chiropractic offices around the world utilizing procedures and techniques that are “on the cutting edge” of Chiropractic and the health care industry.
+Welcome to Terry Chiropractic in Boulder, CO!
+We are one of the few chiropractic offices around the world utilizing procedures and techniques that are “on the cutting edge” of chiropractic and the health care industry.
 This is a highly trained Chiropractic office specializing in Chiropractic-Biophysics (CBP), Applied Kinesiology (AK), Nutritional Counseling, and Exercise and Weight-Loss Programs.

 Terry Chiropractic Health Center